DoepDopiDope/WerewolvesCompany/README.md

 Major:
 - Sometimes, the roles of everyone may be reset at random.
 It happened many times during Online games, but I could not reproduce it in LAN local testing games.
 I changed what I think causes the bug, but since I cannot reproduce it, I don't know if it is really fixed.
 Will have to see in future games.
   - At some point I thought it was the Wild Boy transformation that triggered it, but it also happened when the Wild Boy did not transform.
-I really don't have no idea...
+I really have no idea...

 Minor:
 - If someone leaves the game and does not rejoin, the roles distribution will fail (only happened once with friends, I could not reproduce the issue?)
 - I got my pop up to stop working at some point.
+It was only a visual bug as the roles actions were still working properly.
 I got it working again after rejoining the game.
 No idea why this happens.

 ## Contact